FAIR-INNOVATION/FAIR-documentation/source/CobotsManual/teaching_pendant_software.rst

 WPTrsf command
 ++++++++++++++++

-Click the "WPTrsf" icon to enter the WPTrsf command editing interface
+Click the "WPTrsf" icon to enter the WPTrsf command editing interface.

+Select the workpiece coordinate system to be automatically converted, and click "Add" and "Apply" to save the instruction.
+This instruction realizes automatic conversion of points in the workpiece coordinate system when executing internal PTP and LIN instructions.
+Use the example area to show and prompt the correct combination of instructions.
+After adding specific instructions, you can adjust the combination according to the actual scene.

 .. image:: teaching_pendant_software/215.png
    :width: 6in